veggerby/shardis/docs/query-latency.md

 Two values are presently emitted:

 * `fail-fast` – first shard failure ends enumeration and reports `result.status=failed`.
 * `best-effort` – shard failures are collected; enumeration continues.
-If at least one shard succeeds, the final `result.status=ok`; if all shards fail an exception is thrown (no histogram emitted in that fully failed case).
+If at least one shard succeeds, the final `result.status=ok`; if all shards fail the histogram still emits with `result.status=failed`.

 ## Invalid Shard Targeting